Toast1111/Rhythm-Game/README.md

 ## How to Play

 1. Open the game in a web browser
-2. Click "Upload Music" to select an audio file
+2. Click "Upload MP3" to select an MP3 audio file
-3. Once the file is loaded, click "Start Game"
+3. Once the file is loaded successfully, click "Start Game"
 4. Use the D, F, J, and K keys to hit the notes in each lane
 5. Try to hit the notes when they reach the red line for maximum score